 Eula Johnson wants her husband Grover to sell the 1000 acres they've bought.
-Their lawyer, Willard Hupp, hasn't had much luck in finding them a buyer but Grover is less than keen to dispose of the property for too low a price.
+Their real estate agent, Willard Hupp, hasn't had much luck in finding them a buyer but Grover is less than keen to dispose of the property for too low a price.
 They suddenly seem to have struck gold when an affable and apparently wealthy Texan, Nelson Barclift, offers them a ridiculously high amount for the property.
-His untimely death in a car accident in which the body is burned and recognized only by a dental bridge causes Grover to see Perry about the future of the property as Barclift still owes them $190,000.
+His untimely death in a car accident, in which the body is burned and recognized only by a dental bridge, causes Grover to see Perry about the future of the property as Barclift still owes them $190,000.
 Since Perry has a buyer for the property, he agrees to help clear up the estate.
 It's all a scam of course, cooked up by Eula, to get an insurance policy paid off after an untimely death.
 She becomes upset, however, when Sidney Weplo shows up saying he is related to Barclift and possibly a heir.
 Insurance investigator Walter Jeffries has been looking into the highly suspicious claim.
-When Eula is found ...
+When Eula ...
 Written by

 Did You Know?

 The '64 Lincoln that took the header over a cliff was actually footage pulled from the 1958 film: "Thunder Road" of a '57 Ford doing a crash and burn, not a '56.
 See more

 Deaf, dumb, and blind.